 Effect of Trustee Error on the Penalty Tax for Premature Distributions. – Generally, the penalty tax on premature distributions will retroactively apply to payments made under the exception for substantially equal payments if the payment schedule is modified before the later of (1) age 59 ½ or (2) five years after the first payment.
 However, the IRS has ruled that failure to make a substantially equal payment until the year after it was due did not constitute a modification when the failure was due to trustee error.
 (Ltr.
 Rul.
 200835033.)
 On the other hend, a modification generally occurs upon the rollover to another IRA of part or all of the funds providing the substantially equal payments.
 (Ltr.
 Rul.
 200925044.)
 Nevertheless, a modification generally does not occur upon a trustee-to-trustee transfer of the funds to another IRA that continues the substantially equal payments.
 (Ltr.
 Rul.
 200929021.)
 See Chapters 2, 4, 5, and 6 of the treatise for an explanation of the penalty tax on premature distributions.

 No Premature Distribution Penalty on Birth or Adoption Distributions. – After 2019, the 10 percent penalty on premature distributions from tax-favored plans will not apply to up to $5,000 of distributions occasioned by birth or adoption of a child.
 The $5,000 limit applies separately to each parent with respect to that parent’s distributions from his or her plans or IRAs.
 The new provision also allows for later recontribution of the distributions to the taxpayers’ qualified plans and IRAs.
+The IRS has also announced that, if an eligible plan does not authorize qualified birth or adoption distributions, an individual who receives a permitted in-service distribution that meets the requirements of a qualified birth or adoption distribution may nevertheless treat the distribution as a qualified birth or adoption distribution.
+The distribution, while includible in gross income, is not subject to the early distribution penalty.
+The individual may recontribute the amount to an IRA without regard to the usual 60-day rollover requirement.
 (The SECURE Act of 2019, Pub.
-L. No. 116-94, § 113.)
+L. No. 116-94, § 113; Notice 2020-68, 2020-38 I.R.B. ___.)
 See Chapters 2, 4, and 5 of the treatise.